TrilemmaFoundation/UCI-MDS-F25-Soccer/README.md

 `notebooks/` : I'll come back to this, but it has exploration notebooks.
 `scripts/` : Has script (`*.py`) files for computing metrics.

+One folder that is referenced in various files but not included with any of the git pushes is a `statsbomb/` folder which includes `DATABASE_SPECIFICATION.md` and `statsbomb_euro2020.db`.
+This is different from the layout described in `metrics/data_processing.py`, but if you're cloning the repo to continue this project, try having consistency across the group lol.

 ### The Notebooks Folder
 There is a bit in each notebook.
 - To begin with, `exploration.ipynb` has a lot of random stuff to begin with (currently it has my tests from writing `scripts/compute_xT.py`) but ends with a visualization of how long the teams lasted in the Euro UEFA 2020 tournament.